 Setting up the Framework

-Over the past decade, I have been on a personal journey exploring the role of the citizen within the body politic.
-Inspired by the contribution of James Madison to the development of the architecture of the US body politic, I have come up with a framework to deeply understand and engage within the political ecosystem.
 The overall goal is to use the COVID-19 pandemic project to better understand the political and social forces in our society and to better address the challenges facing our body politic.
 The process will lead to a crowdsourced document that reflects the case presentation approach, a tool for increased citizen engagement.
 The COVID-19 Pandemic Project, the current organizing approach, starts with a vision and context for the project, describes and introduces the framework, the Medical Case Presentation, and the initiation of a related process, the COVID 19 Pandemic Citizen Commission to test our hypothesis for citizen engagement.
 The framework process allows for establishing a shared vision, reliable and verifiable data and information, crowdsourced ideas and suggestions, transparency, and response to evolving reality.
 The project highlights the potential for citizen action, interest groups, citizen groups, individuals, non-governmental regulators, as well as public officials to impact the COVID-19 pandemic.

-The 6-month-old COVID 19 pandemic sweeping the globe has exposed the severe pathology of the body politic.
+During the past year the COVID 19 pandemic sweeping the globe has exposed the severe pathology of the body politic.
 We are at a crossroads with many options on many levels for how to move forward.
 There are many suggestions on many political, social, economic levels.

 The COVID 19 pandemic presents an excellent framework to test a “citizen-centric” approach to address the problems facing our national body politic that is informed by our constitutional framework and recognizes government corruption.